upper/db

 q = q.Where("id IN ?", []int{5,4}) // id IN (5, 4)

-Placeholders are not always necessary, if you're looking for the equality and you're only going to provide one argument, you could drop the ? at the end:
+Placeholders are not always necessary; if you're looking for an equality and you're only going to provide one argument, you can drop the ? at the end:

 q = q.Where("id", 5)